 11.25a.4 Service hash procedures

-A service hash is generated from a service name after all single octet uppercase alphabetic characters in the service name are converted into corresponding lowercase characters; service name is defined as the UTF-8 encoded lower case version of the service name.
+A service hash is generated from a service name after all single octet uppercase alphabetic characters in the service name are converted into corresponding lowercase characters; A service name is defined in IETF RFC 6335.

+service name is defined as the UTF-8 encoded lower case version of the service name.

 A service hash contained in the Service Hash subfield of the Service Hash element, or in the Service Hash

-Request ANQP-element, the Service Information Request ANQP-elementwhen the service hash is used to map into the Bloom Filter Bit Array is generated as follows:
+Request ANQP-element, in the Service Information Request ANQP-element, or in the Service Information Response ANQP-element, or when the service hash is used to map into the Bloom Filter Bit Array is generated as follows:

 service hash = L(SHA-256(service name), 0, 48).